akshatsharma2407/SQL-QUEIRES/README.md

-# SQL Practice - Basic Level Completion
+# SQL Practice - Basic to Advanced Queries

-I am excited to share that I have successfully completed all the basic-level SQL questions on [SQL Practice](https://www.sql-practice.com/).
-This accomplishment marks an important milestone in my journey to mastering SQL and expanding my skills in data science and analytics.
+I am excited to announce that I have successfully completed all the basic-level SQL questions on [SQL Practice](https://www.sql-practice.com/).
+To further solidify my understanding and track my progress, I have created this repository where I will add and continue to update MySQL queries, ranging from basic to advanced levels.

-## Overview

-The exercises on SQL Practice cover essential SQL concepts, allowing me to gain hands-on experience with real-world data manipulation and querying scenarios.
-This process has greatly enhanced my understanding of SQL and its application in various data-driven tasks.

-## Key Learnings
+## Repository Purpose

-- **SQL Syntax and Functions:** Developed a solid foundation in SQL syntax, including commands like `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.
-Learned to utilize functions such as `JOIN`, `GROUP BY`, and `ORDER BY` to perform complex data operations.

-- **Data Retrieval and Analysis:** Improved my ability to efficiently retrieve and analyze data by applying filters, sorting results, and extracting insights from datasets.

-- **Problem-Solving Skills:** Tackled a diverse set of challenges that required critical thinking and the application of SQL concepts to devise effective solutions.

-- **Error Handling and Optimization:** Learned to handle errors and optimize queries for performance, ensuring accurate and efficient data retrieval.
+This repository serves as a collection of MySQL queries that I have practiced and learned through various challenges.
+It will include solutions to problems involving:

+- **Basic Queries:** Commands like `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.
+- **Intermediate Concepts:** Queries involving `JOIN`, `GROUP BY`, `HAVING`, and subqueries.
+- **Advanced Topics:** Optimized queries, window functions, Common Table Expressions (CTEs), and advanced data manipulation techniques.

+## Why This Repository?

+1. **Learning and Growth:** By documenting my progress, I aim to track my journey from mastering SQL basics to tackling more complex challenges.
+2. **Knowledge Sharing:** This repository will also serve as a reference for others looking to learn SQL or solve similar problems.
+3. **Practical Application:** As I apply SQL to real-world projects, I will update the repository with examples and optimized queries.

-## Next Steps
+## Structure

-This achievement reflects my dedication to continuous learning and my commitment to advancing my skills in data science.
-As I progress, I plan to explore more advanced SQL topics and other data management technologies.
-My goal is to apply this knowledge in real-world projects and contribute effectively to data-driven decision-making processes.
+The queries in this repository will be organized into categories, such as:

+1. **Basic Queries**: Examples of foundational SQL operations.
+2. **Intermediate Queries**: Solutions involving joins, aggregations, and filtering.
+3. **Advanced Queries**: Complex problem-solving scenarios and optimizations.

-## Conclusion
+## What's Next?

-Thank you for taking the time to read about my progress.
-I am excited to continue my learning journey and to leverage my SQL skills in future projects and professional endeavors.
-If you have any questions or suggestions, feel free to reach out!
+I plan to add advanced queries and solutions as I progress in learning MySQL and tackling more challenging scenarios.
+This journey reflects my commitment to continuous learning and improving my skills in data management and analytics.

 ---

-**Connect with me on [LinkedIn](https://www.linkedin.com/in/akshat-sharma-89635631b/) to follow my journey and explore my other projects.**
+Feel free to explore this repository and follow along as I expand it with more queries and insights.
+Stay tuned for regular updates!